-These easy, homemade meatballs with buttermilk and panko breadcrumbs are the perfect easy weeknight dinner or comfort food to serve guests.
-Top them with your favorite sauce and serve as is, in rolls, or with spaghetti.
+These homemade panko meatballs with buttermilk are the perfect easy weeknight dinner or comfort food to serve guests.
+Top them with your favorite sauce and serve as is, in rolls, or with spaghetti for a simple and delicious dinner!

 Jump to: